1. Make a Decision and Act

 When we have identified our goal, the next step is to make a plan.
-Planning is crucial to success, and if we don’t plan properly, we run the risk of almost inevitable failure.
-Proper planning helps keep us focused.
+Planning is crucial to success.
+If we don’t plan properly, we run the risk of almost inevitable failure.
 The act of creating a plan helps us mentally because it anchors us and demands that we start engaging in the process.

-When we set out on a big adventure we make sure we have a plan and know our itinerary, we have a good map, the clothes we need and enough money to cover our costs.
-We do everything to ensure we have the best possible chance of having a successful journey, dangers minimised and enjoyment maximised.
+When we set out on a big adventure we make sure we have a plan and know our itinerary, we have a map, the clothes we need and enough money to cover the costs.
+We do everything to ensure we have the best possible chance of having a successful journey, dangers, minimised, and enjoyment maximised.